All About Visiting Yellowstone in April

 Weather in April

-The weather in Yellowstone during the month of April begins to warm up and become more spring-like.
+The weather in Yellowstone during the month of April can begin to warm up and become more spring-like but is often still very much like a warmer winter.
+Yellowstone is a very large park with elevations ranging from 6,000 to over 11,000 ft and thus the weather can vary dramatically from place to place.
+Lamar and Hayden valleys may have some snow but will have much less than locations at higher elevations.
+Yellowstone Lake will most likely still be completely frozen over.
 The average temperature for Mammoth Hot Springs is a high of 50, and a low of 27 degrees Fahrenheit (10/ -2 degrees Celsius).
-At Old Faithful, average temperature is a high of 39, and a low of 18 degrees Fahrenheit (4/ -7 degrees Celsius).
+At Old Faithful, the average temperature is a high of 39, and a low of 18 degrees Fahrenheit (4/ -7 degrees Celsius).
 On average there are 10 days of rain or snow in Yellowstone in April.

 Join a Guided Hiking Adventure